 Use of business cards

-Business cards are widely used and exchanged frequently.
-There is no protocol involved in giving your card to someone.
+Portuguese businesspeople frequently exchange business cards.
+There is no protocol for giving your card to someone.

 A typical card mentions a person’s name, academic title and job position.